ALL CURRENCIES

 Discovery

 Every morning before sunrise, devotees wake early for a light meal known as suhoor.
 Then, it’s business as usual throughout the day, as Muslims carry out their normal work or daily duties.
-After sunset, the fast is broken with iftar: something light to start -- in the UAE, it’s usually dates and water -- before evening prayers and a heartier meal, which is often shared with family and friends.
+After sunset, the fast is broken with iftar: something light to start — in the United Arab Emirates, it’s usually dates and water — before evening prayers and a heartier meal, which is often shared with family and friends.
 The fast, or “sawm”, is one of the five pillars of Islam and reminds Muslims of their reliance on God for sustenance; the whole experience creates a little space and time in modern, busy lives to focus on prayer, reading the Qu’ran and showing compassion to those who need it.

-At Anantara Eastern Mangroves in Abu Dhabi, the Holy Month is a special time and the hotel team takes great pleasure in creating a peaceful atmosphere for guests to come together to enjoy suhoor before dawn and at nightfall for iftar.
-As they share delicious traditional dishes at Ingredients or on The Pool Deck, the true spirit of The Holy Month is plain to see.
+At Anantara in Abu Dhabi, the Holy Month is a special time and the hotel team takes great pleasure in creating a peaceful atmosphere for guests to come together to enjoy suhoor before dawn and at nightfall for iftar.
+As they share delicious traditional dishes, the true spirit of The Holy Month is plain to see.